Sh0ckFR/DLLirant/README.md

 You need to install Visual Studio Community Edition or superior.

-Start `DLLirantDLL.sln` in the directory "DLLirantDLL" to update the Visual Studio version on the project and select "Release x64" in the Visual Studio top menu and close Visual Studio (just one time).
+Start `DLLirantDLL.sln` in the directory "DLLirantDLL" to update the Visual Studio version on the project, select "Release x64" in the Visual Studio top menu, select your build tools available in the project properties and close Visual Studio (just one time).

 Install pefile from pip: